The Murder Complex, Part 4

 As they drove around, Grace told Frank of the indignities Thomas had forced on her.
 She told him of intimate photographs which Thomas had taken.
 He bullied her into posing in ways that sickened her.
 But Grace couldn’t see a way out.
 Thomas had threatened to kill her if she ever told anyone how he treated her.
 He had also threatened to take Patrick away or to have her committed to Patton State Insane Asylum.
 Grace knew Thomas well enough to be convinced that these were not idle threats.

-Father and daughter tried to formulate a plan that would get her to safety, but in the end they were immobilized by their fear of Thomas’ retaliation.
+Father and daughter devised a plan that would get her to safety, but in the end, their fear of Thomas’ retaliation immobilized them.

-Frank hadn’t known about the photos, but he was aware of an incident which had occurred several weeks earlier – in fact he and Grace had talked about it at the time.
+Frank hadn’t known about the photos, but he was aware of an incident which had occurred several weeks earlier–in fact, he and Grace had talked about it.

 At Thomas’ request, Patrick had visited him in his office to have a tooth filled.
-Almost immediately following the procedure, Patrick became violently ill.
-His face swelled up to an abnormal size and he was in excruciating pain.
-Frank didn’t think that his grandson would “make it for another thirty days” and he was convinced that Thomas had intentionally given Patrick a slow poison to “get him out of the way.”
+Almost immediately following the procedure, Patrick became ill.
+His face swelled up to an abnormal size, and he was in excruciating pain.
+Frank believed Thomas had administered a slow-acting poison to Patrick to “get him out of the way,” and he didn’t think his grandson would survive for another thirty days.

-After conferring with her father and in direct opposition to Thomas’ wishes, Grace brought in Dr. J.A.
-Le Deux, who actually saved Patrick’s life.
+After conferring with her father and in direct opposition to Thomas’ wishes, Grace brought in Dr. J. A. Le Deux, who saved Patrick’s life.

 Was Patrick’s close call attempted murder?
 Neither Frank nor Grace wanted to say anything to him without proof.

 Patrick was unaware of his mother’s and grandfather’s fears about his safety.
 He liked and trusted Thomas.
-Perhaps that is why, when Grace suddenly disappeared in February 1925, he didn’t question Thomas’ assertion that Grace had left him.
+Perhaps that is why, when Grace disappeared in February 1925, he didn’t question Thomas’ assertion that Grace had left him.
 And if Thomas said Grace would return, then of course she would.
 Wouldn’t she?

 NEXT TIME: The lady vanishes.

-The Murder Complex, Prologue
+The Murder Complex–Prologue

 Thursday, February 19, 1925